elastic/kibana/docs/development/core/public/kibana-plugin-public.appbase.status.md

 ## AppBase.status property

-The status of the application.
+The initial status of the application.
+Defaulting to `accessible`

 <b>Signature:</b>